ErDmYLmZ/Quatt-api-test/README.md

    ● Confirm the successful installation by running the following commands in the terminal "node -v", "npm -v" and "npm ls jest".

-   ● In case of an unsuccessful installation use "npm install <name>" to install manually.
+   ● In case of an unsuccessful installation use "npm install dependencyName" to install manually.

 ## Usage:
    ● To run all the tests via Terminal, open the Terminal and typ "npm run test".